kraftaa/kraftaa.github.io/_posts/2024-12-20-from-postgres-to-athena-rust.md

 Athena provided a cost-efficient way to query the data using SQL.
 Bear in mind that Athena doesn't create real tables or materialized views, it only creates a metadata and reads everything from the file, stored in S3.
 The reports leveraged Athena tables and views as the foundation for data visualization.
-The cons of such approach ate that it is possible to delete underlying file without getting any warnings/restrictions about dependant views, tables etc.
+The cons of such approach are that it is possible to delete underlying file without getting any warnings/restrictions about dependant views, tables etc.
-Athena also doesn't provide indexing as it's just a querying tool.
+Athena also doesn't provide indexing as it's just a querying tool with its own flavor PrestoDB, it's lacking some Postgres methods and doesn't allow recursive functions as well as true **_materialized views_**.
 It also doesn't support ***CREATE TABLE LIKE*** or ***DELETE FROM*** or ***UPDATE***, but it allows to give an access to query a table without a fear that the table would be dropped as behind a hood it's a file in s3.
 AWS Glue provides a mechanism for partitioning and indexing with the limitations:
 - only partition column could be used as an index
 - only integer and strings could be used as an index